-Embark on learning the centuries old craft of wood turning.
-Initially a craft born out of necessity, using a lathe has gained tremendous popularity as a hobby over the last 50 years.
-Develop an understanding of how to safely operate a lathe while building wood grain knowledge in this beginner friendly workshop.
-This is not only a satisfying craft but one where you can create things you’ll actually use!
+Embark on learning the centuries-old craft of woodturning.
+Initially, a craft born out of necessity, using a lathe has gained tremendous popularity as a hobby over the last 50 years.
+Develop an understanding of how to safely operate a lathe while building wood grain knowledge in this beginner-friendly workshop.
+This is a satisfying craft and one where you can create things you’ll actually use!

 What you’ll learn:

-Workshop attendees will need to be properly outfitted to attend this course.
-This includes: closed toed shoes, no loose clothing or accessories, and hair tied back.
+Workshop attendees must be properly outfitted to attend this course.
+This includes closed-toed shoes, no loose clothing or accessories, and hair tied back.

-Safety equipment including protective glasses and hearing protection are provided, however, you’re welcome to bring your own as well.
+Safety equipment, including protective glasses and hearing protection, is provided; however, you can bring your own.